 Village People – YMCA (1978)

-Dancefloors of Christmas discos up and down the country will have been bouncing to this camp classic, but sadly there's only room in the history books for one festive Number 1.
+Dancefloors of Christmas discos up and down the country will have been bouncing to camp classic YMCA, but sadly there's only room in the history books for one festive Number 1.
 But camp did win through – the prize went to Boney M's Mary's Boy Child, not exactly the most shy and retiring of all the Christmas Number 1s, we have to say.

 Petula Clark – Downtown (1964)

-"The lights are much brighter there…" Petula could've been talking about Christmas tree lights, couldn't she?
+"The lights are much brighter there…" Petula could've been talking about Christmas tree lights in Downtown, couldn't she?
 She wasn't, however, and her uplifting appreciation for going into town for a few drinks, and maybe to buy a couple of records, was stopped in its gallop by the Beatles, enjoying their second of three Christmas Number 1s with I Feel Fine.

 Every Christmas Number 2 on the Official Chart